danilolapegna/Sun-Assistant-Android-iOS/README.md

 ### Would like to have
 - **UI refactoring**: some parts of the user interface may need polishing to ensure a consistent and seamless experience across platforms.
 - **Resource sharing**: there are opportunities for optimization in how resources (e.g., assets) are shared between Android and iOS.
+- **Androic iconset**: android icon set is not set and defaulted to a common placeholder.

 ### Android
 1. Clone the repository: